alborzmhn/Statistics-and-Probability/Bayes classifier/README.md

 ## Overview
 This project implements a **Naive Bayes classifier** to categorize books into six predefined categories based on their title and description.
 The categories are:

-1. کلیات اسلام (General Islamic Studies)
+1. General Islamic Studies
-2. مدیریت و کسب و کار (Management and Business)
+2. Management and Business
-3. داستان کودک و نوجوانان (Children and Adolescent Stories)
+3. Children and Adolescent Stories
-4. رمان (Novels)
+4. Novels
-5. داستان کوتاه (Short Stories)
+5. Short Stories
-6. جامعه‌شناسی (Sociology)
+6. Sociology

 The project is written in Python and leverages text preprocessing and machine learning concepts, including the Hazm library for Persian language processing.